NIST Cyber Security Framework SP 800-53

 NIST incorporates three noteworthy baselines, namely, Low, Moderate, and High.
 These baselines are followed based on the impact of a security failure or data breach.

-Not every organization can rightly fit into any one of these baselines.
+Tailoring for Your Environment — Not every organization can rightly fit into any one of these baselines.
 This is why NIST encourages tailoring that involves the process of:

 Tailoring lets you customize the framework that can suit your specific mission, risk profile, and resources.